 Picture 17: Board setup

 You can now drag-and-drop Features from the tree view to the Board and thus set the state to whatever you want.
-And of course you can drag-and-drop the Features you have on your board to change the state again.
-You can also create new Features in the board by hovering your cursor on the bottom of a column – the Features that you create in the board are also automatically visible in the tree view.
+And of course, you can drag and drop the Features you have on your board to change the state again.
+You can also create new Features on the board by hovering your cursor on the bottom of a column – the Features that you create on the board are also automatically visible in the tree view.

 Picture 18: Adding a column

 Timelines show items in a horizontal view based on the items’ start and end dates.
 These dates could be made to update automatically, for example, to assign the end date to the day a Feature’s ‘state’ was changed to ‘Done’.
 However, this chapter will cover the simpler case where the dates are added manually.

 Click on a Feature and right-click on the “Details” tab and select “Edit view”.
 In the View section, press the Add button to create a simple field and name it Start Date.
 Click on the simple field and select the type DATETIME.
 Then add one more simple field, this type called End Date and also of type DATETIME.

 Note that if you want to use an existing start date or end date field, you search (the magnifying glass icon in the upper right corner) the field by its name and drag and drop the field to the Feature’s details view.

 Using the start and end dates to add items to timeline